 This group offers a safe, confidential space for survivors to come together to process their experiences with sexual assault and misconduct.
 We will provide members with support and encouragement in helping them to build connections within the group and to share experiences at a level that they feel comfortable.
 Sexual assault may affect people in a variety of ways and we hope that this space will help participants to articulate and develop the nuances of their own healing processes.
 Participants can expect to practice self-care strategies, receive emotional support, and develop coping skills.

 Being a Peer Counselor can provide valuable experience for your graduate school resume; specialized training in counseling techniques, crisis management, leadership, and human relations; and a unique opportunity to help your fellow students.

-Recruitment for next year's Peer Counselor class is currently underway!
-We are looking for students who are strong leaders on campus, skilled in listening and providing compassionate support to others, enthusiastic about designing and facilitating programs for the campus community, and who work effectively within a collaborative team environment.
+Recruitment begins in the Spring semester of each year.
+Those who would be a good fit for the program are: strong leaders on campus, skilled in listening and providing compassionate support to others, enthusiastic about designing and facilitating programs for the campus community, and work effectively within a collaborative team environment.